AppertaFoundation/FOSS-Medical-Web-App/README.md

 What is this repository for?
 Set up a Web App for a Trust v 1.0

+#License
+You have been invited to use this repo
+It is licensed under an AGPL 3.0 license

 ##How do I get set up?
 **You will need to set a few things up.**